MilesCranmer/PySR/README.md

 ## Modification

-You can change the binary and unary operators in `eureqa.jl` here:
+You can change the binary and unary operators in `hyperparams.jl` here:
 ```julia
 const binops = [plus, mult]
 const unaops = [sin, cos, exp];